RichardoOsmond/AI-Study-Assistant/README.md

 - Groq API Key can be found in console.groq.com (free)
 - Tavily API Key can be found in tavily.com (free)
 4. Run the app using "streamlit run main.py" at the terminal

+## Improvements to be done
+- Rewrite RAG Pipeline using Advanced RAG Pipeline, focusing on an app that is actually usable (can be used and bring benefits to users).